kamilakokoszka/kamilakokoszka/README.md

 ## Hi, I’m Kamila :sunflower:

-I am a self-driven Python programmer with a background in construction.
+I’m a self-driven Python developer with a technical background in construction (programming and construction have much in common!).
 I  am keenly interested in web development and particularly enjoy working with Django.
-I enjoy solving problems, organizing code, and the sound of a satisfying keyboard.
+In the future, I’d like to develop further my frontend skills to become a fullstack dev, because visual aspects are as important to me as practicality.

 ### Languages, technologies and tools:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)